 If your data is structured (tables, key-value pairs) and process rules are known, there is no shortage of tools.
 From solopreneurs to multi-billion-dollar companies, there is a host of excellent solutions that will execute processes as instructed, using information obtained from a range of internal databases.

 Unfortunately, processes nowadays do not rely on simple rules and structured data alone.
-The idea of "repetitive, high-volume, low-deviation tasks" may have been true for low-hanging fruits of early automation waves but has since turned into a running gag among true automation experts.
+The idea of "repetitive, high-volume, low-deviation tasks" may have been true for the low-hanging fruits of early automation waves but has since turned into a running gag among true automation experts.
 Processes are simply not that simple anymore.

-In line with that, there has been much hype around terms like intelligent process automation and even hyper-automation.
+In line with that, there has been much hype around terms like Intelligent Process Automation and even hyper-automation.
 However, they are meant to serve slightly different purposes and neither of the two is designed to work on unstructured data in the first place.

-None of the above should imply that rule-based automation tools are no longer of use.
+None of the above should imply that rule-based automation tools are no longer in use.
 The opposite is true: Automating processes with unstructured data should be the last resort.
 But then there are situations where there are simply no alternatives, e.g. when working with stakeholders that simply don't want to provide input in a structured manner.

 In reality, 80% of all company data comes in unstructured form and a large part of processes require human judgment for exactly that reason.
 And that is why many automation projects do not match prior expectations: Variation is much higher than expected.

-Large companies, especially in the tech sector, moved ahead and invested in data science departments to employ technologies like deep learning productively.
+Large companies, especially in the tech sector, moved ahead and invested in Data Science departments to employ technologies like Deep Learning productively.
 But such teams are nowhere near accessible for even mid-sized companies.

 As a consequence, we are seeing some companies building AI applications capable to address problems around unstructured data "out of the box" and we expect to see many more to follow for years to come.
-This will allow said companies to benefit from technologies that were so far only accessible for big tech companies.
+This will allow said companies to benefit from technologies that were so far only accessible to big tech companies.

 Condition 2: Open systems